 Another thing to be cognizant of is finances.
 With the change in currency, difference in cost of living, and being left to your own devices to manage expenditure, it is not uncommon for first-year international students to mismanage money initially.

 Make a clear budget of how much money you would like to spend each week.
-If your parents are sending you money from India, instead of getting a lot of money in one go, it is better to ask them to send money to you in intervals.
+If your parents are sending you money from India, instead of getting a lot of money in one go, it is better to ask them to send money in intervals.
 Perhaps, enough money for one month at a time.

 Remember to convert dollars to rupees, to get an estimate if you actually want to spend that amount on something.
-It might be a good idea to get a student job and work for a few hours a week.
+It might be a good idea to get a student job and work for a few hours in a week.
 Not only would this ease the financial burden on your parents but will put you in a good habit of earning and managing your own finances.
-Make sure you avail of various student discounts and offers.
+Make sure you avail various student discounts and offers.

 If you are earning, perhaps you would like to automatically save 20 percent of your wages, to prevent over expenditure.
-Make sure that you bank account settings do not allow you to overdraft i.e. spending money even when there aren’t enough funds in your account – this leads to overdraft fee.
+Make sure that your bank account settings do not allow you to overdraft i.e. spending money even when there aren’t enough funds in your account – this leads to overdraft fee.

 While being wise about how much money you are spending is important, do not obsess over cutting costs, or put yourself through unnecessary hardship in way that your education or college experience is compromised.
 You are spending a lot of money and effort in studying abroad, don’t lost out on that experience to save a little money here and there.
 In other words, don’t be penny wise, pound foolish.